剁手党

 What Does 剁手党 Mean?

 People so addicted to online shopping they joke about 'chopping off their own hands' to stop themselves.
-The 'party' (党) suffix implies a whole movement of self-aware compulsive shoppers. 剁手党 members buy things, immediately regret it, swear they'll stop, then buy more things.
+Emerging around 2013, the 'party' (党) suffix implies a whole movement of self-aware compulsive shoppers. "剁手党" members buy things, immediately regret it, swear they'll stop, then buy more things.
 Peaked during Double 11 shopping festivals when people would describe losing control as 'my hands moved on their own.'

 Cultural Context